jwstegemann/fritz2-docs/Websockets.md

 When the model in the `Store` changes, it will be sent to the server via websocket, and vice versa of course.

-There you have an easy way to synchronize your stores with a server.
+That way fritz2 provides an easy way to synchronize your stores with a server.
 Want more?
 Keep on reading about [Routing](Routing.html).